mozeago/Google-Africa-Developer-Scholarship-2021-Summary/README.md

 3. *positional:* you fetch data from any point in the pool of data e.g from index 10-30 of the array.

 Google provides supports of generating data sources from your room repositories.
 When creating a Room **DAO** you can return a `Datasource.Factory` object which paination will be handled automatically.
+You will have to create a custom *Datasource* when fetching data from a network,files and APIs where ROOM is not the data source.